berndtjohannsen/TiddeliGames/README.md

 - **Tailwind CSS** - MIT License (commercial-safe)
 - **Tone.js** - MIT License (commercial-safe)

 These third-party components have their own licenses which allow commercial use.
-However, the overall project license restricts commercial use of the complete application.

 ### Rights
 All rights reserved.
 For commercial licensing inquiries, please contact the repository owner.